 How NO DATA and CANCELED impacts data delivery

-There are two common outcomes of over-aggressive use of the Amazon API:
+There are a few typical outcomes of over-aggressive use of the Amazon API:

 • CANCELED - The report was canceled.

 • NO_DATA - The report was generated, but there was no data to report.
-This happens when there is no new data to report between consecutive report requests.
+This happens when no new data is reported between consecutive report requests.

-As a result, these applications fail to properly work within Amazon limits which Openbridge from collecting data on your behalf.
-Openbridge has no control over the CANCELED or NO_DATA responses from Amazon.
-We will attempt a series of retries to collect the data, but given API limits, we can only retry for a set time period.
+As a result, these applications fail to work properly within Amazon limits, which prevents Openbridge from collecting data on your behalf.
+Openbridge has no control over Amazon's FATAL, CANCELED, or NO_DATA responses.
+We will attempt a series of retries to collect the data, but given API limits, we can only retry for a set period.

 Check Your Seller Accounts

-Please review any other applications attached to the seller account in question for usage levels for the Amazon Reporting API.
-Any applications making calls to this API should be reviewed, and access restricted if the app is no longer used OR it is overly aggressive with API calls.
+Please review any other applications attached to the seller account for usage levels for the Amazon Reporting API.
+Applications making calls to this API should be reviewed and access restricted if they are no longer used or overly aggressive with API calls.
 This will unlock additional API capacity.

 How To Check For Canceled Reports

 One check you can perform is to review your Report logs in the Amazon interface.
-If you see reports with large numbers of CANCELED reports, it is likely the case you need to audit application access.
+You likely need to audit application access if you see reports with many CANCELED reports.
 They may be calling too frequently.

 Below is an example of Amazon Fulfilled Inventory requests being canceled:

-In the Inventory Health example below, you can see a mix of success and CANCELLED responses in relation to requests for the data:
+In the Inventory Health example below, you can see a mix of successful and CANCELLED responses concerning requests for the data:

-Lastly, the Received Inventory report below shows most requests return CANCELED:
+Lastly, the Received Inventory report below shows most requests returned CANCELED:

 How To Check For No Data

-NO_DATA is another common response from Amazon.
+NO_DATA is another typical response from Amazon.
 For example, the Amazon Orders report indicates there is NO_DATA:

 In a different report type, Returns, it also reports NO_DATA: